 This action triggers the correct webhook from Shopify, which will trigger an Algolia indexing.

 This might be slower than using the batch action.
 Unfortunately, this is the only available workaround for now.
-We have let Shopify know about this issue, and hopefully it will get fixed soon.
+Shopify have been informed about this issue.

 Products getting duplicated across multiple shops